Cecilia Underwood, Duchess of Inverness

 Cecilia Underwood, Duchess of Inverness (née Gore and formerly Buggin; c.
 1789 – 1 August 1873) was the second wife of Prince Augustus Frederick, Duke of Sussex (sixth son of King George III).
 Despite marrying, like the Prince's first marriage, their union was in contravention of the Royal Marriages Act 1772 and as such was considered legally void.
-Consequently, she could not be styled either as the Duchess of Sussex nor a Princess.
+Consequently, she could not be styled as the Duchess of Sussex or a Princess.
 She was created Duchess of Inverness, in her own right, by Queen Victoria, on 10 April 1840.

 Early life

-Cecilia's exact date of birth is not known, although it is around 1789.
+Cecilia was born around 1789.
 Her father, Arthur Gore, was the 2nd Earl of Arran, a prominent member of 'the Ascendancy', the Anglo-Irish aristocracy; her mother was Elizabeth née Underwood.
 She was styled Lady Cecilia Gore at birth, the courtesy title of a daughter of an earl.

 Marriages

 Lady Cecilia's first marriage was to Sir George Buggin, in May 1815.
 The marriage produced no children and Sir George died on 12 April 1825.

 She later married Prince Augustus Frederick, Duke of Sussex, the sixth son of George III, at Great Cumberland Place, London, on 2 May 1831.
 The Duke of Sussex had already married Lady Augusta Murray in 1793, but that marriage was annulled in 1794 as it contravened the Royal Marriages Act 1772, which required that all members of the British Royal Family seek permission of the sovereign before marriage.
 However the Duke of Sussex's second marriage also contravened the Act for failure to seek permission, making it also legally void.